Azure/AI-PredictiveMaintenance/docs/Productionalization.md

 # Objectives
-The purpose of this document is to define the basics of operating a production solution in Azure, provide references to the best practices documents for each of those concepts, then describe how those concepts should be applied to each component of a Predictive Maintenance solution.
+The purpose of this document is to provide guidance for you to configure each component of your Predictive Maintenance solution for handling production workloads.

 # Data collection
 ## Real time data ingress: IoT hub, scale, security